-Policy: Criminal record screening for students undertaking clinical placements in health facilities
+Policy: Criminal record screening for students undertaking clinical placements

 Clinical placements are a significant and sometimes mandatory component of a number of programs at the Australian National University (the University).
 The University relies upon state, territory and private health providers for access to clinical training facilities.

 Access to these facilities is regulated by the operators of the facilities.
 This policy focuses upon the requirements of the ACT and NSW governments and their health services, as that is where the majority of University placements occur.

 This policy is for the information of staff involved in student administration or teaching and learning and applies to all students undertaking clinical placements in health facilities.

 - The University’s Criminal record screening for students undertaking clinical placements in health facilities policy and procedure are consistent with the requirements of the:

 - NSW Ministry of Health;

 - Advocate for Children and Young People Act 2014 No 29 (NSW);